Permitted Discretion definition

 Permitted Discretion means the reasonable (from the perspective of a secured asset-based lender) credit judgment exercised in good faith in accordance with customary business practices of the Administrative Agent for comparable asset-based lending transactions.

-Permitted Discretion means a determination or judgment made by Lender in good faith in the exercise of reasonable (from the perspective of a secured lender) business judgment.
+Permitted Discretion means a determination made in good faith based upon the exercise of reasonable (from the perspective of a secured asset-based lender) business judgment.